-Since March 2014, the EU has progressively imposed restrictive measures in response to the illegal annexation of Crimea and deliberate destabilisation of Ukraine.
+Since March 2014, the EU has progressively imposed restrictive measures against Russia.
+The measures were adopted in response to the illegal annexation of Crimea and the deliberate destabilisation of Ukraine.

-The EU-Russia summit was cancelled and EU member states decided not to hold regular bilateral summits.
-Bilateral talks with Russia on visa matters as well as on the New Agreement between the EU and Russia were suspended.
+In 2014, the EU-Russia summit was cancelled and EU member states decided not to hold regular bilateral summits.
+Bilateral talks with Russia on visa matters as well as on the new agreement between the EU and Russia were suspended.

 Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June 2014.
 Since then, meetings have continued within the G7 process.

-EU countries also supported the suspension of negotiations over Russia's joining the OECD and the International Energy Agency.
+EU countries also supported the suspension of negotiations over Russia's joining the Organisation for Economic Co-operation and Development (OECD) and the International Energy Agency (IEA).

-146 people and 37 entities are subject to an asset freeze and a travel ban over their responsibility for actions which undermine or threaten the territorial integrity, sovereignty and independence of Ukraine.
+153 people and 40 entities are subject to an asset freeze and a travel ban because their actions undermined Ukraine's territorial integrity, sovereignty and independence.

-In March 2014, the Council decided to freeze the assets of individuals identified as responsible for the misappropriation of Ukrainian state funds.
-These measures were last extended in March 2016.
+In March 2014, the Council decided to freeze the assets of individuals responsible for the misappropriation of Ukrainian state funds.
+These measures were last extended in March 2017 until 6 March 2018.